 • A diagnosis of one or more forms of dementia, and discussion of a treatment plan.

-Related topic Stroke and Dementia
+Related topic Difference Between Dementia and Alzheimer’s

 Speak to one of our knowledgeable care advisers about Hometouch’s high quality live-in care service